oliverklee/ext-seminars/Documentation/EN/KnownProblems/Index.rst

 - If the maximum upload file size in PHP is set to a lower value than the one in TYPO3, the FE editor does not show an error message if one tries to upload a too large file.

-- The registration form and the front-end editor use PrototypeJS.
-  If you are using jQuery on your site, you will either need to disable it on the pages with the plugin or use jQuery in no-conflict mode.